 How to Use Infrared (IR) receiver module with Arduino Microcontroller

-Today, we will be using the IR receiver sensor module to detect infrared signals from an old TV remote and use the HEX file generated when we send signals to the IR receiver sensor module to control simple displays like LEDs and perhaps later use it to control an electric fan.
-In this how to use an Infrared (IR) receiver module with Arduino Development Board wiki, we will cover understanding the IR receiver module and how to interface with the Arduino Uno.
+In today’s post, we will be using the infrared (IR) receiver sensor module to detect infrared signals from an old TV remote and use the HEX file generated when we send signals to the IR receiver sensor module to control simple displays like LEDs and perhaps later use it to control an electric fan.
+In this tutorial, how to use an Infrared (IR) receiver module with Arduino Development Board, we will cover understanding the IR receiver module and how to interface with the Arduino Uno.
 So let’s jump right into it.
+The Infrared (IR) receiver module with Arduino

 The Circuit Diagram